malpern/zmk-to-kanata/CONSOLIDATED_PLAN.md

 ## 7. Debugging and Output Flags (Implemented)

-Robust debugging and output flags are now fully implemented in the CLI and documented in the README.
+Robust debugging and output flags are fully implemented in the CLI and documented in the README.
 These provide visibility at each important stage of the conversion pipeline:

 ### Key Processing Stages
 - **Preprocessing:** Raw DTS → Preprocessed DTS